emersonbarina/EmersonBarina/README.md

 ### About me

 I'm a Systems Analyst and I've been working with software development since 1990.
-At the moment, I'm working on development projects in Flutter, JavaScript, Pascal, and others.
+At the moment, I'm working on development projects in Flutter, Go, JavaScript and others.

 I am passionate about software development.